The Best Books I Read In 2020

-I love immersive eighteenth century historical fiction (even more so when the setting is a ship), so I raced through this overlooked 1992 Booker winner.
+I love immersive eighteenth century historical fiction (even more so when the setting is a ship), so I raced through this overlooked 1992 Booker winner about the ‘triangular trade’.
 A tense, humane, moral and beautiful thing.
 Click here.

-Was it a good ideas to read a tense novel about the Black Death in the week the entire world went into lockdown?
+Was it a good ideas to read a fairly stressful novel about the Black Death in the week the entire world went into lockdown?
 Probably not.
 But the technical mastery and downright weirdness of this medieval fable had me hooked.
 Click here.

 A history of The Troubles that is also just a fantastically well written and righteous piece of journalism.
 Click here.